 What is art?
 Follow me as I uncover unique hidden art in Reykjavik by looking in some unexpected places.
 Despite what some may believe, art is extremely personal and I’m a firm believer that there isn’t a right or wrong way to appreciate art.
 I think art is all around us and once you strip away the pretentiousness usually associated with art, you can see its real beauty.
+If you’re an artist, check out the best scanners to scan paintings so that you can create some great reproductions of your work.

 “Art enables us to find ourselves and lose ourselves at the same time.”
 Thomas Merton